gaehlerm/SoftwareEngineering/README.md

 a.b() # method
 b(a)  # function
 ```
-Both lines of code have in common that the method/function `b` can modify the value of `a`.

-It turns out that for most criteria, these two function or method calls are pretty much equal:

-- In `b(a)` it is assumed that `a` is not changed unless the name of `b` states otherwise.
-Though the same holds for `a.b()`.
+There are only minor differences between these two lines of code.
+Let's compare them:
+- In both lines, the variable `a` can be modified.
+Which is not necessarily a good thing, though.

-- `b(a)` can access only the public variables and functions of `a`, while `a.b()` can access everything.
-This is probably the biggest difference here.
-Thus, `b(a)` decouples the code better than `a.b()`.
-Though this is not a crucial difference.
+- The function has only access to the public variables of `a`, while the method can also access its private variables.

-- In C++, constness can be enabled for `a` in both `b(a)` and `a.b()`.
-In the first case, `a` has to be passed as a `const` element; in the second case, `b` has to be made a `const` method.
-In Python there is no constness to beginn with.
+- In C++, constness can be applied in both cases.

-In summary, there are no significant differences. `b(a)` offers in my opinion somewhat better decoupling and should therefore be preferred.
-Ultimately, it all comes down to readability.
+In summary, there are no significant differences.
+The free-standing function `b(a)` offers slightly better decoupling and should therefore be preferred.
+But ultimately, it all comes down to readability.
 Which version is easier to understand?
 The function or the method?
 Let's look at the following code:

 ```Py
 # Function: